The Best Toys To Help Toddlers Talk

-I especially like lift-the-flap books because they are hands-on which many kids enjoy.
-Although be careful if you have kiddos that like to grab and rip; you might end up with a lot of torn pages and no more flaps!
-Books with simple, colorful pictures are also great.
+I especially like lift-the-flap books because they are hands-on, which many kids enjoy.
+Although, be careful if you have kiddos that like to grab and rip; you might end up with a lot of torn pages and no more flaps!

-It is fantastic to read to your children and I would highly recommend having a reading routine every day, such as before bedtime.
+It is important for many reasons to read to your children and I would highly recommend having a reading routine every day, such as before bedtime.

 This activity is more about getting your toddler to attend to looking at the book with you and using your own words to help them with learning speech skills.

-Look through the book with your child, pointing at pictures and talking about them.
+How to use books to help toddlers learn to talk: Look through the book with your child, pointing at pictures and talking about them.
 For example, you can say: “That’s a dog.
 He’s fluffy.
 The dog says woof woof woof.”

 Dear Zoo by Rod Campbell